Skallaturi/hephaistos-importer/README.md

 ## Installation

-Download and unzip the plugin to your vault's `.obsidian/plugins` folder.
+From the `Releases` link, download `main.js` and `manifest.json`.
+Put them in a new folder in your vault's `.obsidian/plugins` folder.

 ## Limitations

 This plugin is _not_ intended to replace Hephaistos in any way.
-It is merely importing data for convenience's sake -- probably most useful for Game Masters.
+It is merely importing the most important data for convenience's sake -- probably most useful for Game Masters.

 ## Bugs